Aman-Kisan/Rental-Management-System-Project/README.md

 ![](https://github.com/Aman-Kisan/Rental-Management-System-Project/blob/main/screenshots/electricity_use_page.jpg)

-This page allows to make entry for the electricity units that is recorded every end of the month from the houses.
+This page is for to make entry for the electricity units that is recorded every end of the month from the houses.

 ### Electricity Payment Page

 ![](https://github.com/Aman-Kisan/Rental-Management-System-Project/blob/main/screenshots/electricity_payment_page.jpg)

-This page allows to make entry for the payment made by the rentee for their electricity usage.
+This page is for to make entry for the payment made by the rentee for their electricity usage.